Transit times

 This data offers another way to gauge carriers' performance, allowing you to compare their announced schedules to the actual amount of time it takes for their vessels to arrive to their destination.

-We source our transit time data from our partners at eeSea and update it daily with 30-day rolling average.
+We update transit time data in our platform daily with a 30-day rolling average.

 View transit time data